lkosmid/brook/ReadMe.txt

    * We'd ESPECIALLY like help on the following:
      1. Multi backend usage, in PARTICULAR driving multiple GPU's.

         This is known to be broken for OpenGL on Windows currently for all ATI cards due to a driver bug disabling all OpenGL acceleration if there is more than one display attached to the current desktop.
         The DX9 backend works well for parallel multi-backend usage.

         This is also known to be broken on Linux currently for all ATI cards due to a driver bug preventing the use of more than one ATI card at once in X11.

+        Furthermore, on Linux ATI drivers currently appear incapable of permitting multiple OpenGL contexts to be used simultaneously from multiple threads.

      2. Patches fixing up the regression failures on OpenGL (both Linux and Windows)